pjongjit/paris-cinemas/README.md

 # leaflet-checkboxes

-Create a map with Leaflet and dropdown filter
+Create a map with Leaflet and checkbox filter